LekoArts/gatsby-themes/.changeset/some-random-words.md

 - Minimum required Node.js version: `>=14.15.0`
 - Minimum required `gatsby` version: `^4.0.0`
 - Upgraded Theme UI (packages) from `^0.9.0` to `^0.11.0`

-**Features:**

-- You can now use `defer: true` in the frontmatter of your page/post to mark the page as deferred (for Deferred Static Generation)

 **Migration:**